felipetovarhenao/bell-tutorials/lessons/02_comments.md

 ## Introduction

 In programming, comments are essential for explaining _what your code does_ and _why it does it_.
-While the computer ignores comments, they serve as notes for humans—whether it's your future self or someone else reading your code.
+While the computer ignores comments, they serve as notes for humans — whether it's your future self or someone else (i.e., your instructor) reading your code.

 In _bell_, comments come in two flavors: **single-line** and **multi-line**.